 The Tahiti & Remote Marquesas Islands cruise is the perfect opportunity to explore the beautiful splendour of the South Pacific Ocean, taking in 6 of the Islands as well as two of the Tuamotu Islands.

 Sydney from the Sea

 With comprehensive transport links to the entire world, Sydney is a fantastic place to start and finish a cruise.
-The New Caledonia from Sydney cruise allows passengers the opportunity to enjoy the bustling metropolitan life of the city before exploring the quiet charm of the Pacific Islands.
+A cruise to New Caledonia from Sydney allows passengers the opportunity to enjoy the bustling metropolitan life of the city before exploring the quiet charm of the Pacific Islands.

 More and more cruise companies are realising the potential of the Australian cruise industry and are investing more money than ever.
 New ships from the world’s top cruise companies and innovative unique itineraries are being introduced at an incredible pace.
 The aforementioned new ships from P&O cruises are just part of the push by companies to get involved in the booming industry.